oscar-system/Oscar.jl/docs/src/integer.md

 !!! note
     The function `factorial` is already defined in Julia, but returns a Julia `Int`, which overflows when the result is too large.
-To disambiguate the Oscar version of the function it is accessed via 'Oscar.factorial'.
+To disambiguate the Oscar version of the function it is accessed via `Oscar.factorial`.

 * `rising_factorial(x, n)`